What I Most Want This Mother’s Day I Can Give To Myself

-For this is the Mother’s Day of Covid19.
+This is the third Mother’s Day in the era of Covid19.

-The first gift I might wish for is far too dangerous, for it has to do with knowing when the light at the end of the tunnel will come, and where this particular tunnel will lead.
+The first gift I thought of is actually far too dangerous, for it has to do with knowing when the light at the end of the tunnel will come, and where this particular tunnel will lead.
 And yet I know you have to be careful what you wish for.
 So do I really want to know the future?

 Probably not.
 So I’m barking up the wrong tree with that one.

-Nor is it that I’m covered up in fear.
-I’m aware of a steady backdrop of transience and not knowing; like everyone else, it has its effect on me.
+So, like everyone else, it has had its effect on me.
 But I’m busy and distracted and careful.
 I try to focus on what I have control over.
-Or will at least try to have control over.

 So what to do?
-What could my gift be?
+What could my gift to myself be?

 Pride.
 Worry.
 Sadness.
 Delight.
 Anger.
 Mostly love.
 Always love — all gifts of motherhood.

-But there’s one more gift I can give to myself.
+But there’s one more gift I can give.

 I can add the memories from this Mother’s Day to my collage.
 I can embrace things as they are instead of focusing on what cannot be.
 There are many who are mourning loved ones on this day, and I can send up a prayer for them.